-Jermaine Lamarr Cole, the Grammy award-winning artist known as J. Cole, finalized a professional basketball contract with the Nanjing Monkey Kings on April 2, 2026.
+Jermaine Lamarr Cole, the Grammy award-winning artist known as J. Cole, finalized a professional basketball contract with the Nanjing Monkey Kings that week.
+The deal became public on April 2, 2026, after weeks of speculation around Cole’s next basketball move.
 News of the deal broke through sports media channels early Wednesday morning, confirming that the 41-year-old musician will join the Chinese Basketball Association.
 Fans received the announcement with curiosity, though the rapper had hinted at a desire to scratch a final athletic itch before retiring from competitive play.
 Douyin, the Chinese video platform, was the primary medium for his first direct greeting to the local fanbase.
 This agreement represents his third foray into professional international basketball after previous stints in Africa and North America.

 Nanjing officials confirmed the signing following months of private negotiations aimed at securing high-profile talent for the upcoming season.
 Reports from Shams Charania of ESPN indicated that the contract honors a commitment the rapper made last year to explore opportunities in East Asia.
 Unlike his previous short-term engagements, the CBA season provides a more rigorous schedule and a higher level of competition.
 Many former NBA players have used the league to revitalize their careers, though few have transitioned from the music industry at such a late stage in life.
 Cole arrives in Nanjing with a reputation for intense training habits and a genuine passion for the game.